The Youth Mental Health Crisis: A Half-day Convening Focused on How Philanthropy Can Make All the Difference

 Please see below for a breakdown of our three panels, followed by the agenda for the day:

-Panel 1: Bridging the Gap- Funding and Delivery Challenges in Youth Mental Health Services: Nonprofit providers share firsthand experiences of the barriers and gaps they encounter in providing, funding, and sustaining mental health care for young people.
+Panel 1: The Practitioner Perspective on Funding and Delivery Challenges in Youth Mental Health Services: Nonprofit providers share firsthand experiences of the barriers and gaps they encounter in providing, funding, and sustaining mental health care for young people.
 We'll discuss which challenges can be tackled through private philanthropy and which require advocacy efforts.

 Panel 2: Building the Future Workforce- Pathways and Potential in Youth Mental Health Careers: System stakeholders examine career pathways in youth mental health, including earning potential.
 We'll delve into the gaps, barriers, and inequities in the workforce and highlight promising initiatives to create a pipeline of providers at various levels.